cockroachdb/docs/cockroachcloud/metrics-page.md

 ### SQL Connection Attempts

-This graph shows the total number of new SQL connection attempts for the cluster.
+This graph shows a moving average of new SQL connection attempts to the cluster per second.

 ## Identify SQL Problems